Narxim/Narxim-GAS-Example/README.md

 Adjustments are done using a convenience method on the Base attribute set, called in PostAttributeChange (which is called whenever an attribute is changing, from both temporary and base adjustments).

-Health Regenration is used by an infinite GE, granting health back per second.
+Health Regeneration is used by an infinite GE, granting health back per second.

 Once Current Health attains the Maximum, we'll add a
 ___